How COVID-19 impacts restaurants and how we can support our clients

 This is also heavily affecting the hospitality industry in numerous ways.

-To comment about the data, we are paying close attention to the decrease in number of reservations made at restaurants.
+To comment on the data, we are paying close attention to the decrease in number of reservations made at restaurants.
 The cancellation rates have been increasingly at a notable rate.

 Below is the data showing how the spread of Novel Coronavirus is affecting the restaurants.